 1. Maximize Work Productivity With Supporting Tools

 Working in a hybrid work model requires everyone in the company to work productively together.
 This requirement is possible through effective collaboration, in which virtual collaboration tools are crucial.
-Fortunately, with remote working styles being common nowadays, many technologies and tools are developed to maximize work performance.
+Fortunately, with remote working styles being common nowadays, many technologies and tools have been developed to maximize work performance.

 Digital tools allow everyone to be on the same page, communicate effectively, and understand each other better.
 Some of the tools you may need are document management software, cloud technology, electronic signature, video conferencing tools, and many more.